Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Legislative

-There wil be three chaimbers within the legislative strucutre An item can be proposed to the legislative by an member of the union, automatically it should go into one of three congresses based on its requirements.
+There will be three chambers within the legislative structure An item can be proposed to the legislative by a member of the union, automatically it should go into one of three congresses based on its requirements.

-- Minor Congress (Parliment & Council)
+- Minor Congress (Parliament & Council)
-  - Small item, requring minimal attention
+  - Small item, requiring minimal attention
-- Main Congress (Parliment, Council, & Lobbyists)
+- Main Congress (Parliament, Council, & Lobbyists)
   - Default list every item will go to.
-- Major Congress (Parliment, Council, Lobbyists, and Pecunium).
+- Major Congress (Parliament, Council, Lobbyists, and Pecunium).
   - Deals with budget, or concerns the entire union

 Each person with a position in the Legislative is allowed to view each item at any time.